kennygrant/bestiary/strings.md

 fmt.Printf("%s", b)
 ```

-Unless reading very small files like config files which will never be large, consider reading the file in chunks.
+So consider reading large files in chunks.
 You can read a line-based file with [bufio.Scanner](https://golang.org/pkg/bufio/) and the Scan function:

 ```go
 file, err := os.Open("path/to/file")